leondorian/handwritten_digit_classifier/README.md

 #### main.py:
 <p>
  Creating a interface so we can draw digits that the model then tries to predict. <br>
- The canvas to draw on has a size of 280x280, but the image is scaled down to 28x28 to fit the input-size if the model.
+ The canvas to draw on has a size of 280x280, but the image is scaled down to 28x28 to fit the input-size of the model.
 </p>

 ## Example